Professors Herdegen, Mossler, Vitale, D. Weese

 PSYCHOLOGY 303.
 (3)

 COGNITIVE NEUROSCIENCE.
 Cognitive neuroscience examines the neural basis of higher mental functions, including brain systems supporting vision, object recognition, attention, memory, spatial functions, language, and decision-making.
 Major themes include mind/brain relationships, localization of function, and plasticity of the brain, in addition to behavioral measures of cognition used to study people with focal brain damage as well as neuroimaging studies of neurologically normal people.
 Cognitive neuroscience approaches to disorders such as autism, schizophrenia, and Alzheimer's disease are also explored.
-Prerequisite: Psychology 101 or 102, or Biology 110/151.
+Prerequisite: Psychology 101 or Biology 110/151.
 Offered: spring semester of alternate years.

 PSYCHOLOGY 304.
 (3)